 I was in South East Asia on a business trip this past summer.
-As a long weekend was approaching I decided to explore some more of the beautiful Philippine islands instead of staying in my hotel room in Makati.
+As a long weekend was approaching I decided to explore more of the beautiful Philippine islands instead of staying in my hotel room in Makati.
 I booked a flight to Cebu and stayed at the fabulous Shangri-La Mactan.
-Might as well use those million points I’ve accumulated from endless business travel.
+Might as well use those million points I’ve accumulated from endless business travels.

 The first lesson: money is not always the strongest motivator.

 I was vacationing by myself, and as anyone who has met me can attest, I am not a shy person.
 I love meeting new people, listening to their stories and engaging in conversation.
 This lesson came from a member of the housekeeping staff at the Shangri-La.

 Five to ten minutes a day, for the three short days I called Shangri-La home, I would greet the housekeeping staff as I passed them in the hall, ask about their day and answer any questions they had for me about where I was from, why I was in Cebu, etc. Getting to know them and more about their lives enriched my stay – it did not impede upon my relaxation.
 So it surprised me that most guests don’t take the time to find out more about the people who are making their stay easy, fun and enjoyable.

 As they learned more about me, they were able to better customize the service for my room – like the extra Cebu mangoes I love so much.
 They listened to me and applied what they heard to make my vacation better.
 To show my appreciation, I left a nice tip with a thank you note.